Database Architecture

 • Site

-A specific location within the subregion where a survey method (e.g., UVS, BRUVS, eDNA) was used
+A specific location within the subregion where a survey method (e.g., UVS, BRUVS, eDNA) was deployed

 e.g., COL_2024_uvs_001